 Creeping Charlie (Glechoma hederacea).

 Ground ivy is a low growing perennial weed commonly found in lawns and landscape beds.
-This shallow-rooted weed has a minty odour when you crush or cut it, and has kidney-shaped or rounded leaves with scalloped edges that grow low to the ground in a creeping cover formation.
+This shallow-rooted weed has a minty odour when you crush or cut it, and has kidney-shaped or rounded leaves with scalloped edges that grow low to the ground.
 The stems can root at each leaf node.

 After you finish reading this, you will be able to: